 This is a mistake made time and time again by new bloggers.
 They choose blog niche ideas that have a temporary boom in visitors.
 These niches are often related to annual prizes, competitions, or trends. (e.g. the Olympics, the Oscars, the FIFA World Cup, or the elections).

 That’s the main problem with seasonal niches: they attract a lot of readers but they won’t be loyal.
-You can’t expect them to wait for you for four years till the next games.
-You also can’t run a blogging career by working for two months every four years.
+You can’t expect them to wait for you 4 years till the next games.
+You also can’t run a blogging career by working for 2 months every 4 years.

 4-Choose a Niche within a Niche